 Ed and Myrle taught their children to be true to their calling and persevere, applying themselves to whatever life presented.
 They were always to love and respect each other, as well as serve their community.
 When duty called on December 7, 1941, their sons honored their country and left for war.

 John, the oldest, never considered the military as a career but the attack on Pearl Harbor changed that viewpoint and he enlisted in the Navy the following morning.
 LTJG McElroy would serve as a PT boat skipper for Squadron Ron 9, Rendova Island in the South Pacific, and considered selection for such hazardous duty as an honor.
 Their mission would be threefold: prevent the Japanese Navy and Tokyo Express from resupplying island strongholds in the area, prevent the escape of Japanese forces and their concentrated movement between the islands, and help move Marine-strike forces behind enemy lines.
 Ron 9 would serve more combat patrols than any other PT squadron in the Solomons and some nights returned to base repeatedly for ammunition in strikes against Japanese destroyers and enemy barges.

-LTJG McElroy would be awarded a Silver Star for repeated action against Japanese forces while serving as Captain of a PT boat squadron in the Solomon Islands area, July, 1943.
+LTJG McElroy was awarded a Silver Star for repeated action against Japanese forces while serving as Captain of a PT boat squadron in the Solomon Islands area, July, 1943.

 Years later, his father, now Waxahachie Postmaster, would receive another official letter.

 All three of John’s brothers would join him in the war.